corda/corda-docs-portal/content/en/docs/cenm/1.2/signing-service.md

 credentialsAmazon
 The credentials for logging in to the HSM.

+partition
-                                    :partition: Partition for the HSM.
+Partition for the HSM.
 This can be found in the AWS console.

 userName